zhanyinx/variantalker/README.md

 ## Usage

-If you are using for the first time, update the databases following the [instructions](https://github.com/zhanyinx/variantalker/tree/main/update_db).
+If you are using for the first time, please consider updating the databases following the [instructions](https://github.com/zhanyinx/variantalker/tree/main/update_db).

-Update in the configuration file (nextflow.config) by setting the path to the databases:
+Modify the configuration file (nextflow.config) by setting the following parameters:

 - funcotator_germline_db: e.g. path2/public_databases/funcotator_dataSources.v1.7.20200521g